Rep2/SimpleDataSource/README.md

 *Note: For simplicity I'll be addressing UITableView only, but everything, including framework support, extends to UICollectionView*

-Responsibilitie reorganisation starts with moving the view model presentation to the cell.
+Responsibility reorganisation starts with moving the view model presentation to the cell.

 ```Swift
 struct MovieViewModel {